mmann1123/pyGIS/_sources/docs/d_access_census.md

     "property=og:locale": "en_US"
 ---

-# Accessing Census and ACS Data in Python
+# Accessing Census and ACS Data in Python using `pytidycensus

 By: Steven Chao & Michael Mann